 - meeting space, new chapel, kitchen & toilets within church

 - community facilities: purpose-built pre-school, office spaces, staff flats, kitchen

 Plans are developing and the church has already put in place a temporary re-ordering that has been very well received.
 Our project architect is Antony Feltham-King of St Ann’s Gate, Salisbury, and a parish steering group meets monthly to progress the work.

 On 9 July 2017 we launched an appeal within our church communities to raise £850,000.
 This is the estimated cost of the internal re-ordering and new facilities in St Paul’s.
 The response has been stupendous.
-Thanks to a legacy, several very generous pledges and some fund-raising we already had £259,500.
-With pledges made leading up to the launch and in the weeks since, a further, astonishing £162,300 has been offered.
-This means we now have a total of £421,800 towards our anticipated target, which represents almost half.
+Thanks many generous pledges, donations and some wonderful match-funding, an astonishing £245,000 has been offered.
+We’re also really grateful to all involved in fund-raising events, which have so far included Peter Seal’s 24-mile Clarendon Way walk, a concert given by Winchester Camerata and our Autumn Fayre.
+Together with money assigned from the Wilkins bequest, a charitable donation and funds from the Friends and the Community Day, this means we are now over half way towards our target.
+It’s an amazing milestone to have reached.
 We are hugely encouraged and thankful, and we ask for continued prayers, please.